This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Named Little Newton after the main Newton House in the centre of Dinefwr Park, Home Farm farmhouse was sited in the north east area of the estate in the late 1700s on the advice of landscape architect Capability Brown.
 A series of farm buildings grew up around it and the farmhouse retains the feeling of being at the heart of a farm, but is quite private and has its own lawned garden, with the freedom to enjoy all of Dinefwr’s magnificent 800 acre estate on your doorstep.

-Please be aware that there is a large pond close by so children will need to be supervised.
+Please note: There is a large pond close by so children will need to be supervised.

 South Wales is a land of sweeping green valleys, rugged mountains, woodland and forests and miles of coastal paths laced with heather.